StenlyTU/LFCS-official/stuff/StorageManagement.md

 ## Setup user and group disk quotas for filesystems

 ***ext quota:***
-* **Quota**: space that can be used by an user on one specific filesystem
+* **Quota**: space that can be used by an user on one specific filesystem.
-  * NOTE: To limit space in a directory it is better create a specific mount point with a specific partition
+  * NOTE: To limit space in a directory it is better create a specific mount point with a specific partition.
-* `yum -y install quota` installs software need to manage quota
+* `yum -y install quota` installs software need to manage quota.
 * ***usrquota,grpquota*** mount options must be inserted for filesystem to which enable quota (e.g. editing `/etc/fstab`)
-* After that options are inserted, remount partition to enable them
+* After that options are inserted, remount partition to enable them.
-* After remount execute `quotacheck -mavug` that check used blocks and inserted them in a tracking file
+* After remount execute `quotacheck -mavug` that check used blocks and inserted them in a tracking file.
   * Two files will be created:
     * aquota.group
     * aquota.user
 * `quotaon -a` -> Start quota system
   * Alternative:
-  * `quotaon -vu /mnt/mountpoint` -> It starts only quota user for specific mountpoint
+  * `quotaon -vu /mnt/mountpoint` -> It starts only quota user for specific mountpoint.
-  * `quotaon -vg /mnt/mountpoint` -> It starts only quota group for specific mountpoint
+  * `quotaon -vg /mnt/mountpoint` -> It starts only quota group for specific mountpoint.
-* `quota -vu user` shows user's quota
+* `quota -vu user` -> shows user's quota.
 * The quota is specified in blocks of 1K size and in number of inode that is the number of files that can be created.
-* Hard limit: maxim value allowed
+* Hard limit: maxim value allowed.
 * Soft limit: a limit that can be exceeded for a *grace period*.
 Default *grace period* is one week.
 * When grace period is reached, soft limit become and hard limit.
+* `setquota -u hriska 20000 2500 0 0 /dev/sdd2` - Set block limit quota for user hriska.
 * `edquota -t` -> Edit the grace period.
 Is an unique value for the whole system.
 * `edquota -u user` -> Edit user's quota.
-  * In each column can be insert a value for soft and hard limit for blocks and inode
+  * In each column can be insert a value for soft and hard limit for blocks and inode.
-  * **NOTE**: Normally soft and hard limits are configured equal to avoid confusion
+  * **NOTE**: Normally soft and hard limits are configured equal to avoid confusion.
-* `repquota -aug` -> It shows an overview of current quota for each users
+* `repquota -aug` -> It shows an overview of current quota for each users.

 * Soft limit=900 and the hard limit=1000 blocks (**1024 bytes/block * 1000 blocks = 1024000 bytes = 1 MB**) of disk space usage.